 ADMINISTRATION AND RECEPTION STAFF

-From time to time we have visits from medical students who may be present during your consultation (if you have no objection).
+Occasionally we may have visits from medical, nursing, or allied professional students, who may be present during your consultation - but only if you have no objection.
 They are only with us to observe general practice as part of their studies.

 If a student is to be present for your consultation/examination/treatment, then you will be asked if you are happy for the student to observe.
 You can object to a student's presence and, if you do so, it will in no way affect the treatment that you receive.

 If you consent to the student being present then you will be introduced to them and their role will be fully explained to you.
 Students may also introduce themselves and ask if you are happy for them to observe.
 Please be reassured that all students are bound by the same code of confidentiality as your GP/clinician.
 You may withdraw your consent at any time, meaning that the student will leave the room immediately.

 Pharmacists are experts in medicines who can help you with minor health concerns.
 As qualified healthcare professionals, they can offer clinical advice and over-the-counter medicines for a range of minor illnesses, such as coughs, colds, sore throats, tummy trouble and aches and pains.